chongyongrui/Avatar-enhancement/docs/userguide.md

 ![Untitled](userguide/Untitled.png)

 It is **recommended to have PostgreSQL uninstalled** if it is installed on your current machine.
 This prevents potential port conflicts.
 The PostgreSQL instance runs on a Docker container.
 The local Aca-py wallet is hosted on port **5432**, while if you are the host, the server PostgreSQL database is hosted on port **5433**.

+## Developer guide

+If you are interested to see how the code funcitons and want to learn more, you can refer to the Developer Guide [here](developerguide.md).

 ## Step-by-step Instructions